 Our Crust: A St. Louis Original

 No house is built without a solid foundation.
-The same goes for the foundation of our pizza—in other words, the all-natural crust made fresh every day by the iconic Vitale’s Bakery on the Hill.
-In Dogtown Pizza’s early days, we begged Vitale’s to make us an all-natural crust.
+The same goes for the foundation of our pizza—in other words, the all-natural crust made fresh every day by the Dogtown Pizza Bakery.
+In Dogtown Pizza’s early days, we we adamant about having and all-natural crust.
 We assured them that one day we’d be buying 3000 crusts per month—that’s how confident we were in the power of their craft.
-Today, Vitale’s delivers 2700 warm and fresh crusts right to our door.
+Today, we bake 100s of fresh crust daily.
 This has not only helped the 62-year-old bakery grow—their expansion has allowed them to hire on more people to handle the demand, providing opportunities for people who might not otherwise have them.

 Our Cheese: St. Louis’ Best-Kept Secret